mongodb-industry-solutions/retail-store/README.md

 ### Part 2 - Running the server

-Then, run the development server:
+To run the development server execute the following command inside /retail-store:

 ```bash
 npm run dev